Part C: Formalities

 Chapter 11: Representations

 Rule 4 sets out the filing requirements for a design application, with Rule 4(1)(b) in particular highlighting the need for a representation of the design to be included in any such application.
-Although there are different means of representing a design in two-dimensional form (line drawings, photographs, computer graphic rendering etc.), any representation(s) used should always be clear and well-defined - so as to permit third parties and other Registering Authorities to identify with relative ease what has actually been registered.
-It should be noted that for any one single design application, an applicant may submit up to seven representations.
+Although there are different means of representing a design in two-dimensional form (line drawings, photographs, computer graphic rendering), any representation(s) used should always be clear and well-defined - so as to permit third parties and other Registering Authorities to identify with relative ease what has actually been registered.
+It should be noted that for any one single design application, an applicant may submit up to twelve representations using the digital service, and unlimited representations using the paper form.

 Representations in the form of drawings should be of good quality, with clear and dark lines, and should always be capable of being reproduced so that the features of the design remain clearly visible to third parties.
 Where photographs are used, it is recommended that they also be of good quality, enabling all features of the design to be clearly visible and suitable for reproduction.
 Regardless of the type of representation used, the following guidance should always be taken into account